jaschenk/orientdb-annotations/README.md

   * Specify our OrientDB credentials, if you changed the password to something other than '__orientdb__'.
   * Specify the Name of the DB you wish to be created during the execution of the Test.
-  * Now run the Test:
+  * Now run the Test in either:
-   ** In your IDE run src/test/java/jeffaschenk/orientdb/Test
+   * In your IDE run src/test/java/jeffaschenk/orientdb/Test
-   ** On Command Line Simply issue:
+   * On Command Line Simply issue:
      ```
        mvn clean package
      ```